 As it turns out, the first photo on the internet when I Google the name is not even the same property!
 Also, we find out on arrival that their power and internet was down, so that is why we could not book.

 Turns out that they were having internet and power issues.

 However, it is not a higher-end or luxury hotel.
-But with fresh linen, room service, breakfast included of both African and Western (with lovely fresh juice and chapati too!), all-day restaurant, executive business centre (where I could get printing), and centrally located, this was going to be home whilst we sorted out our safari and it met all our needs and felt safe, although a noisy location.
+But with fresh linen, room service, breakfast included of both African and Western (with lovely fresh juice and chapati too!), all-day restaurant, executive business center (where I could get printing), and centrally located, this was going to be home whilst we sorted out our safari and it met all our needs and felt safe, although a noisy location.

-We both liked Mr Innocent – he has a smile and warmth about him.
+We both liked Mr. Innocent – he has a smile and warmth about him.
 It also meant that we were booked into a room on the top floor, and was ideal for our photography, and to view local life as it really is for those that dwell in the hub of Dar Es Salaam.
 Mr. Innocent is amazing!

 Problems With Noise

 Now when you are in the middle of a major city, you expect noise.
 But the amount of noise here is new to us, particularly in a back street.
 We’ve stayed in African city hotels in Kampala and Nairobi, so we thought we knew what to expect – we were wrong!